 When putting your house on the market, the goal is to market and sell your house for an amount greater than any and all outstanding liens against the property.
 Liens include all mortgages, escrows and fees on the property.
 For further clarification on liens and related restrictions, please contact a licensed real estate agent.

-- A Short Sale Agreement is a document that you’ll receive from us after we’ve evaluated your property for the Home Affordable Foreclosure Alternatives Program (HAFA).
-The document, which you’ll need to sign and return to us, lists an acceptable fair market value of your home.
+- A Short Sale Notice is a document that you’ll receive from us after we’ve evaluated your property for the Home Affordable Foreclosure Alternatives Program (HAFA).
+It lists the acceptable fair market value of your home.

 - Short Sale Approval Letter